 1.06 PROJECT OR SITE CONDITIONS

-Provide instruments for the installed site conditions including, but not limited to, material compatibility, site altitude, fluids, temperature and pressure and humidity conditions.
+Provide instruments suitable for the installed site conditions including, but not limited to, material compatibility, site altitude, fluids, process and ambient temperature and pressure, and humidity conditions.

 1.07 CALIBRATION AND WARRANTY

-The mBTU , compliant with the ISO 17025 standard.
+The magnetic BTU flow meters shall be factory calibrated on an approved test stand with certified accuracy traceable to NIST, compliant with the ISO 17025 standard.
 Each meter shall ship with a certificate of a 3-point calibration report exceeding stated accuracy of 0.5%.

 Each manufactured unit- magnetic BTU flow tube, temperature sensors and flow transmitter as specified in Part 2 below, shall be factory tested and calibrated as an integrated system prior to shipment, per tag number in the instrument schedule.
 The manufacturer shall clearly identify, and the Contractor shall install, the components of each manufactured unit as an integrated system, in accordance with the manufacturer’s installation instructions.

-The mBTU meter shall continuously monitor performance with data stored in the microprocessor allowing for field verification of the meter parameters at any time in the service life.
+The magnetic BTU flow meter shall continuously monitor performance with data stored in the microprocessor allowing for field verification of the meter parameters at any time in the service life.

-The mBTU meter shall as be warranted against manufacturing defects for twenty four (24) months from the date of shipment.
+The magnetic BTU flow meter shall as be warranted against manufacturing defects for twenty four (24) months from the date of shipment.

 In the event of dissatisfaction with the meter performance, the manufacturer shall accept return of the meter within thirty (30) days of delivery free of charge, freight charges exclusive.